 We developed The Big Hack Reporting Tool to gather feedback from disabled people on how accessible the online world actually is.
-Following our soft launch at TechSharePro, this article shares some of the feedback we have already received from survey respondents.
+This article shares some of the feedback we have already received from survey respondents.

 Being able to independently use the internet gives disabled people access to vital medical, travel, financial services.
 But also everyday services like grocery shopping and buying clothes online.